WinVector/Examples/LogisticOmit/margin_recovery.md

 ### Combining Observations

-We new combine all of our known data to get an estimate of the (unobserved) summaries produced by `margin_transform`.
+We now combine all of our known data to get an estimate of the (unobserved) summaries produced by `margin_transform`.

 ``` r